darkbatcher/picobat-www/download.md

 # Getting Picobat #

-Do you want to give dos9 a try ?
+Do you want to give Picobat a try ?
 This page is definitely for you.
 Please follow the instructions to get Picobat working on your favourite operating system (Windows, Linux, or even BSD ...).